osg-htc/docs/docs/compute-element/job-router-recipes.md

 [
   TargetUniverse = 5;
   name = "Setting periodic statements";
-  %RED%/* Puts the routed job on hold if the job's been idle and has been started at least once or if the job has tried to start more than once */ set_Periodic_Hold = (NumJobStarts >= 1 && JobStatus == 1) || NumJobStarts > 1;
+  %RED%# Puts the routed job on hold if the job's been idle and has been started at least once or if the job has tried to start more than once */ set_Periodic_Hold = (NumJobStarts >= 1 && JobStatus == 1) || NumJobStarts > 1;
-  /* Remove routed jobs if their walltime is longer than 3 days and 5 minutes */ set_Periodic_Remove = ( RemoteWallClockTime > (3*24*60*60 + 5*60) );
+  # Remove routed jobs if their walltime is longer than 3 days and 5 minutes
+  set_Periodic_Remove = ( RemoteWallClockTime > (3*24*60*60 + 5*60) );
-  /* Release routed jobs if the condor_starter couldn't start the executable and 'VMGAHP_ERR_INTERNAL' is in the HoldReason */ set_Periodic_Release = HoldReasonCode == 6 && regexp("VMGAHP_ERR_INTERNAL", HoldReason);%ENDCOLOR%
+  # Release routed jobs if the condor_starter couldn't start the executable and 'VMGAHP_ERR_INTERNAL' is in the HoldReason
+  set_Periodic_Release = HoldReasonCode == 6 && regexp("VMGAHP_ERR_INTERNAL", HoldReason);%ENDCOLOR%
 ]
 @jre